Akasxh/Stock_Analysis/README.md

 ### Credits

 This project was developed by Gargi Chandrakar, leveraging advanced technologies to simplify and enhance the analysis of financial data.
-For further inquiries or contributions, please contact [Gargi's email].
+For further inquiries or contributions, please contact gargi_2001ee89@iitp.ac.in

 ---